learning-zone/spring-boot-basics/notes/miscellaneous.md

 #### Q. Spring bean scope.

 The core of spring framework is it’s bean factory and mechanisms to create and manage such beans inside Spring container.
-The beans in spring container can be created in five scopes i.e. singleton, prototype, request, session and global-session.
+The beans in spring container can be created in six scopes i.e. singleton, prototype, request, session, application and websocket.
 They are called spring bean scopes.

 |SCOPE	                | DESCRIPTION                                                                              |
 |:----------------------|:-----------------------------------------------------------------------------------------|